x64dbg/x64dbg/CONTRIBUTING.md

 9. Time to create the pull request!
 Using the github ui, go to your account/repo, select the branch you already pushed, and click `Pull request`.
 Review your pull request and send it.

 Bonus:
-When you pull request get accepted, you can `fetch` and `merge` with your local and github repo. `git checkout master`, `git fetch upstream`, `git merge upstream/master`, and delete the branch you created `git push origin --delete my-branch-name`.
+When your pull request get accepted, you can `fetch` and `merge` with your local and github repo. `git checkout master`, `git fetch upstream`, `git merge upstream/master`, and delete the branch you created `git push origin --delete my-branch-name`.

 Happy PRs !